 “If people believe they share values with a company, they will stay loyal to the brand”

 Your brand book is the best way to reach out to customers and show them that they do, in fact, hold the same values and principles dear.
 It is also a way to establish a common visual and verbal language for everyone that comes into contact with your brand – in their 2017 brand guidelines, Unicef highlight that their brand book is an essential tool, an inextricable component of all communication.

 The brand guidelines can be divided into two basic branches: the style and design technicalities, which can also be understood as the visual and textual languages of the brand.

 The design aspects concern the ways in which the brand will visually communicate with its audience.
 Whatever you do, when working with visuals, always make sure you target your audience in each and every aspect of the design process: from colors to fonts to images that they’ll find appealing.

 Your color palette is the selection of colors and shades that your company will use to shape the entire visual aspect of the brand.
 This color scheme will then govern all branches of the brand’s design, including the logo, icons, all of the visual marketing materials and, of course, the company website.
 When selecting your colors, the key to success is keeping it simple: choose up to 5 colors, although 3 is ideal – these should be a base, an accent and a neutral.
 The main color (base) will be the most predominant color of your brand, with the accent will be a (complimentary) shade that is used with the base to create extra visual interest, and the neutral will be used for backgrounds.
 You can use the following 4 approaches to when picking colors:

-- Monochromatic shades: One color and some other slight variations in shade of this same color.
+- Monochromatic shades: One color and some other slight variations in the shade of this same color.